elsassph/haxe-react-redux/README.md

 Point your browser to `http://localhost:35729`

-Build the Haxe-JS bundles (manually, no watcher):
+(re)Build the Haxe-JS for hot-reload:

-	haxe livereload.hxml
+	haxe build.hxml -debug

 That's all - no Webpack dark magic needed.